 Your stomach needs time to process and break down food after you’ve eaten, and the easiest way for it to go about this is to rely on gravity to perform some of the work.
 When you lie down, acid from your stomach can easily flow upward into your esophagus causing heartburn, whereas, sitting or standing upright presents the advantage of gravity helping to keep acid in the stomach where it belongs.

 If you do need to lie down after eating, the best position for sleeping with acid reflux is on your left side and at an incline.
+Avoid sleeping on your stomach or back.
 Our Acid Reflux Relief System is designed with this concept at its core.
 In fact, our system is the only patented acid reflux pillow that’s constructed using doctor recommendations for sleeping with acid reflux.

 The more food you’re consuming, the harder your stomach has to work to digest it.
 To lighten the workload on your stomach and find acid reflux relief, try to eat smaller meals throughout the day rather than a few large meals.